 The start of November kicks off the beginning of ‘Movember’ – an annual campaign that raises awareness and funds for various men’s health issues.
 Men around the world are encouraged to grow out a moustache (their ‘mo’) as part of the awareness-raising, hence the name Movember.

-Men’s health, and in particular men’s mental health, may not be well understood by the general public.
 During Movember, men and boys are encouraged to learn and talk more about preventable health problems and to break the stigma of seeking professional medical support when needed.
 Understanding the importance of having annual health checks with your doctor to detect early signs of diseases and cancers – including prostate, testicular, and colorectal cancers – is an important part of men feeling more empowered and knowledgeable about their health and well-being.
+Additionally, due to the lack of discussion, men’s health, and in particular men’s mental health, may not be well understood by the general public.

 The different dimensions of men’s health include:

 Mental illness and well-being have been stigmatized topics, but there is nothing wrong with talking about our emotional and mental status.